lemaslab/awc_lcms_metabolomics/README.md

-# Automated workflow composition for LC-MS metabolomics data processing
+# Automated Workflow Composition System for LC-HRMS Metabolomics Research

 The objective of this study is to develop an automated workflow composition system for LC-HRMS metabolomics data processing.
 The system is built upon [APE](https://github.com/sanctuuary/APE)